 County Total number of FTE attorneys needed Current number of FTE attorneys Shortage of FTE attorneys

 Churchill 7.4 2.4 5

 Douglas 8.8 5 3.8

-Esmeralda 0.3 0.3 0
+Esmeralda 0.3 0.3 0 Note that the Esmeralda contract attorney also holds a FTE contract in Nye.

-NotethattheEsmeraldacontractattorneyalsoholdsaFTEcontractinNye.

 Eureka 0.3 0.3 0

 Lander 1.3 1.0 (3 contracts for part time) 0.3

 Lincoln 1.1 2 0

 Lyon 12 6 6

 Mineral 2.1 1 plus part time coverage from a law firm 1 (possibly)

 Nye 12.0 6 6

-NCSC Study, 6.
+43 NCSC Study, 6.
 Please see the Monitor's Tenth Report for a discussion of concerns around methodology and final case weights.
 Those concerns notwithstanding, the adoption of workload standards represents a signiciant accomplishment and set toward compliance with the Judgment.

-&lt;sup>44 NCSC Study, 6.
+44 NCSC Study, 6.

-&lt;sup>45 Id. at 20-23.
+45 Id. at 20-23.

-&lt;sup>46 Id. at 20.
+46 Id. at 20.

-White Pine 3.3 however need additional attorneys due to travel time (no local attorneys in NSPD) 1 NSPD attorney 2 conflict attorneys 1 NSPD (at least) 1 2 Department is reassessing the number of attorneys needed in the NSPD to stay within workload limits for appeals and potential death penalty cases for the Davis counties opting in to NSPD representation in these areas. (still in the process of finalization)
+White Pine 3.3 however need additional attorneys due to travel time (no local attorneys in NSPD) 1 NSPD attorney 2 conflict attorneys 1 NSPD (at least) Appeals and death penalty representation through NSPD reassessing the number of (still in the process of finalization)